coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 * :ref:`Start the NGINX Kubernetes Deployment <start-the-nginx-deployment>`.

-Deploy Kubernetes StorageClasses for MongoDB and BigchainDB
+Deploy Kubernetes StorageClasses for MongoDB and corechaindb
 ------------------------------------------------------------

 Deploy the following StorageClasses for each node by following the naming convention